acend/kubernetes-basics-training/content/en/setup/02_openshift/_index.md

 ---
-title: "Installation for Mac"
+title: "Installation for macOS"
-weight: 3
+weight: 4
 type: docs
 sectionnumber: 1
 onlyWhen: openshift
 ---

-## Installation for Mac
+## Installation for macOS

 The straight-forward way to installing `oc` on your system is to install by downloading the binary.
 This is what we are going to do step by step.